hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 unwrappedCache.put( 1, "value", new AccessedExpiryPolicy( Duration.ONE_DAY ) );
 ```

-For sure the `ExpirePolicy` instance can be pre-created, cached and re-used but only per cache instance since `ExpirePolicy`
+For sure the `ExpirePolicy` instance can be pre-created, cached and re-used but only for each cache instance since `ExpirePolicy`
 implementations can be marked as `java.io.Closeable`.
 The following list shows provided method overloads over `javax.cache.Cache`
-by `com.hazelcast.cache.ICache` featuring the `ExpiryPolicy` parameter.
-Asynchronous method overloads are not listed here, for
+by `com.hazelcast.cache.ICache` featuring the `ExpiryPolicy` parameter:
-more information about those methods please see [Async Operations](#async-operations):

  - `get(key)`:
   - `get(key, expiryPolicy)`